WarwickTechCrew/tc-website-wiki/wiki/04-spaces/04-milburn-house.md

 certain parts of the building.

-During the early stages of the [STEM Connect programme](https://warwick.ac.uk/about/strategy/connect/stem/), the architects had Milburn House marked out on the new plans.
+During the early stages of the [STEM Connect programme](https://warwick.ac.uk/about/strategy/connect/stem/), the architects had Millburn House marked out on the new plans.
 When asked if they had any plans for it (e.g. refurbs), they said they had no actually plans and knew nothing about the building, but had been told they could use it as overspill space for anything they couldn't fit in the main development...